ClueLang/Clue/README.md

 ```

 ## More coming soon!
-There are still many things that need to be added and some features (like `match` and `switch`) are still in the planning stage.
+There are still many things that need to be added and some features are still in the planning stage.
+The most likely ones to be added in the future are:
+- `switch`
+- `match`
+- `struct`
+- `enum`

 For any suggestion or bug you can make a github issue.